lucee/lucee-docs/docs/recipes/import.md

 <my:customTag attribute="value">
 ```

-For importing custom tags, the `import` keyword cannot be used.
+Note that the `import` keyword cannot be used for custom tags—use `cfimport` instead.

 ## Supported Custom Tags

-Lucee supports CFML-based custom tags written as CFML templates or as components.
-You can also define a TLD file that points to JSP tags.
+Lucee supports CFML-based custom tags written as CFML templates or components.
+You can also define a TLD (Tag Library Descriptor) file to integrate JSP tags.

 ## Conclusion

-The `<cfimport>` tag is a versatile tool in Lucee for importing both components and custom tags, allowing for modular and organized code.
-By using the appropriate attributes and syntax, you can effectively manage dependencies and custom functionalities within your Lucee applications.
+The `<cfimport>` tag and `import` keyword are versatile tools in Lucee for importing both components and Java classes (Lucee 6.2 and above), along with custom tags.
+These allow you to modularize and manage dependencies within your Lucee applications efficiently.
+By using the appropriate attributes and syntax, you can organize and extend your Lucee code seamlessly.